adriankrawczyk/unix/oneliners.md

     ```bash
      ps -le | tail -n+2 | awk '{print $13” ”$14}' | awk -F : '{print 3600*$1+60*$2+$3” ”$4}' | sort -nr | head -n+1 | awk '{print $2}'
     ```
-Unix (/ˈjuːnɪks/, YOO-niks; trademarked as UNIX) is a family of multitasking, multi-user computer operating systems that derive from the original AT&T Unix, whose development started in 1969[1] at the Bell Labs research center by Ken Thompson, Dennis Ritchie, and others.[4]

-Initially intended for use inside the Bell System, AT&T licensed Unix to outside parties in the late 1970s, leading to a variety of both academic and commercial Unix variants from vendors including University of California, Berkeley (BSD), Microsoft (Xenix), Sun Microsystems (SunOS/Solaris), HP/HPE (HP-UX), and IBM (AIX).
-In the early 1990s, AT&T sold its rights in Unix to Novell, which then sold the UNIX trademark to The Open Group, an industry consortium founded in 1996.
-The Open Group allows the use of the mark for certified operating systems that comply with the Single UNIX Specification (SUS).

-Unix systems are characterized by a modular design that is sometimes called the "Unix philosophy".
-According to this philosophy, the operating system should provide a set of simple tools, each of which performs a limited, well-defined function.[5]
-A unified and inode-based filesystem and an inter-process communication mechanism known as "pipes" serve as the main means of communication,[4] and a shell scripting and command language (the Unix shell) is used to combine the tools to perform complex workflows.

-Unix distinguishes itself from its predecessors as the first portable operating system: almost the entire operating system is written in the C programming language, which allows Unix to operate on numerous platforms.[6]
 0. Znajdź proces, który został włączony najwcześniej

     ```bash